NYPL-Simplified/circulation/docker/README.md

     nypl/circ-scripts:2.0
 ```

-Using `docker exec -it deploy /bin/bash` in your console, navigate to `/var/log/simplified` in the container.
+Using `docker exec -it scripts /bin/bash` in your console, navigate to `/var/log/simplified` in the container.
 After 5-20 minutes, you'll begin to see log files populate that directory.

 For troubleshooting information and installation directions for the entire Circulation Manager tool suite, please review [the full deployment instructions](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment:-Quickstart-with-Docker).